Franko88Bit/Frank-Alvarez-Portfolio-Hiring/README.md

 Screenshot of Frank Alvarez:
 ![Screenshot of Frank Alvarez](./frank_alvarez.png)

-Link to deployed application on local machine: http://127.0.0.1:5500/index.html
+Link to deployed, live application via github pages: https://franko88bit.github.io/Frank-Alvarez-Portfolio-Hiring/

+The index.html is in current folder, style.css is in ./assets/css folder and the images used in the website are in ./assets/images folder